-The ModelCenter® MBSE for GENESYS Connector provides the ability to seamlessly export model segments from GENESYSTM projects into Ansys® ModelCenter® MBSE for GENESYS.
+The ModelCenter® MBSE for GENESYS Connector, that is included in the GENESYS Pro version, provides the ability to seamlessly export model segments from GENESYSTM projects into Ansys® ModelCenter® MBSE for GENESYS.
 After working with the model in ModelCenter MBSE, updated design values can then be imported back into the GENESYS model.
 The connector connects to ModelCenter MBSE for GENESYS version 14.5.